justinwatsonn/Justice-Centered-Data-Design/src/MIDTERM/midterm.md

 ```
 ## Grouping #2 - Time

 For this grouping, I want to analyze the distribution of the ads over time.
-By grouping the ads by their year, I can identify trends, such as whether the volume of ads increases during election cycles or other unique periods.
+By grouping the ads by their day, I can identify trends, such as whether the volume of ads increases during election cycles or other unique periods.

 Provide a procedure of your grouping plan in an ordered list before the codeblock:

-1. adsPerYear stores the counts
+1. adsPerDay stores the counts
 2. Iterate through the data using a for loop.
 3. For each ad, get the full year.